UGA Libraries Parental Work/Life Information

 - Yes, but the benefits for the birth of a child may not be applicable if you are already pregnant when you enroll in the program.
 You need to have the insurance in place before getting pregnant to take advantage of the benefits for the birth of a child.

-- I’m not giving birth to a child, can I still use STD?
+- I’m becoming a parent, but not giving birth to a child, can I still use STD?

 - No. Short term disability (STD) is considered a medical benefit, and is therefore only available to a person who is physically giving birth--no spouses or adoptive parents.